ElmoDFGD/ElmoRim/README.md

 With these specs the game runs at 60fps@1080p and at around 45fps@1440p (in exteriors, 60 fps in interiors).

-Recommendations on how to tweak the balance between visual quality/performance are provided [below](#tweaking-the-game-settings)
+Recommendations on how to tweak the balance between visual quality/performance are provided [in the wiki](https://github.com/ElmoDFGD/ElmoRim/wiki/Welcome-to-the-ElmoRim-wiki#tweaking-the-game-settings).

 Modlist size: X GB (of which Y GB are downloads)

-### Software Setup
+### Software setup
 The first step of installing ElmoRim is making sure all required software is installed and that Steam is configured correctly.

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v6 desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime).
 2. Disable Steam [auto-updates](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
-3. In Steam, right click on Skyrim SE and click on *Properties*, untick *Enable Steam Overlay while in-game*.
+3. In Steam, right click on Skyrim SE and click on *Properties*, untick `Enable Steam Overlay while in-game`.

-### Setting Up Pagefile
+### Setting up pagefile

 Due to the resources required to run modlists like these, the system pagefile needs to be configured in order to avoid crashes and bugs that may occur from running out of memory.
-This step is **NOT** optional.
-No matter how much RAM or VRAM is available, please do this step.
+This step is **NOT** optional, no matter how much RAM or VRAM is available.

   ***A 40GB fixed-size pagefile for ElmoRim is recommended.***